 An ETag is an opaque identifier assigned by a web server to a specific version of a resource found at a URL.
 If the resource content at that URL ever changes, a new and different ETag is assigned.
 Used in this manner ETags are similar to fingerprints, and they can be quickly compared to determine if two versions of a resource are the same or not.
 Comparing ETags only makes sense with respect to one URL; ETags for resources obtained from different URLs may or may not be equal, so no meaning can be inferred from their comparison.Wikipedia

-The FamilySearch API provides ETags on Persons, Relationships, Change History, Discussions, and Sources.
+The FamilySearch API provides ETags on Persons, Relationships, and Change History.
 The ETags are weak, meaning that resources with matching ETags are semantically equivalent, but not byte-for-byte identical.
 In other words, the data is the same but might be in a different order.

 While ETags are a replacement for version numbers, they are not sequential.
 That is, a comparison can determine only whether two resources are the same; a comparison cannot determine which revision is most recent.

 To check the current version of a resource without being sent the actual resource in the response, you can do a

 HEAD requests return the same headers that would be returned in a

 HTTP/1.1 200 OK Last-Modified: Thu, 24 Jan 2013 21:59:56 GMT ETag: W/"a7bd095f6058737fc90e709453352acc74903a0b" Content-Type: application/xml Cache-Control: no-transform, max-age=3600 Content-Location: /platform/tree/persons/KWQY-DCB